Edward Joseph Fox, M.D.Professor of Orthopaedics and Rehabilitation and Medicine

-I am currently Director of Medical Student Musculoskeletal Education within the Dept. of Orthopaedic Surgery and also Co-director of several musculoskeletal medical student courses, ranging from musculoskeletal examination to musculoskeletal oncology and metabolic bone diseases.
+I am currently Director of Medical Student Musculoskeletal Education within the Dept. Orthopaedic Surgery and also Co-Director of several musculoskeletal medical student courses, ranging from musculoskeletal examination to musculoskeletal oncology and metabolic bone diseases.
 In addition I also lecture to our residents in Orthopaedic Surgery as well as other departments such as Adult and Pediatric Hematology Oncology, General Surgery, and Radiology.

 Constitutive Expression of P-Glycoprotein in Chondrosarcoma May Explain Chemotherapeutic Resistance Fox EJ, Hau MA, Gebhardt MC, Hornicek FJ, et al.

 Long-Term Followup of Proximal Femoral Allografts Apr 2002 Fox EJ, Torbert JT, Martin AM, Staddon AP, et al.